FajarDwiharjo/FajarDwiharjoPortofolio/README.md

+Hi!
+I’m an electrical engineer exploring the world of web development  one component and hook at a time.
+What started as a personal challenge to build a neon-themed website became a deep dive into React, Tailwind CSS, and frontend animation.
+With no formal background in UI/UX or styling, I learned by building, breaking, and iterating.
+I treat each component like a circuit  modular, reusable, and precise.
+My Medium article documents the journey, mistakes, and breakthroughs I encountered while transitioning from wires to websites.
+I'm always open to learning new tech, collaborating on creative builds, and sharing what I discover.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.